 - (a) REC Chairperson, Deputy Chairpersons, Members, Associate Members, and Secretariat are to comply with and abide by the rules and procedures as approved by UiTM Senate. - (b) The newly appointed or re-appointed REC Members must read, understand, and accept the terms and conditions of their appointment. - (c) Appointments are made for a term of one (1) or two (2) years subject to re-appointment.
-There is no limit to the number of re-appointments. - (d) An appointed member gives consent to have his/her full name, profession, and affiliation published by REC, where appropriate. - (e) It is mandatory that an appointed member is required to sign a Confidentiality Agreement to maintain confidentiality regarding applications, meeting deliberations, information on research participants, and related REC matters. - (f) Nominated members with previous experience in IRB/REC are required to observe one (1) REC meeting as a prerequisite for their appointment. - (g) Nominated members are required to observe three (3) REC meetings as a prerequisite for their appointment. - (h) Reappointed members (whose 2-year term has ended) are not required to observe the REC meetings as a prerequisite for their reappointment. - (i) REC Members must disclose any conflict of interest to the Chairperson as soon as they become aware of it. - (j) REC members who wish to resign should write to the Vice-Chancellor at least one (1) month before their resignation. - (k) REC members who have been found guilty of any professional misconduct will be terminated from the REC. - (I) REC members are required to attend no less than two-thirds (2/3) of all scheduled meetings of each year unless exempted or excused by REC.
-REC members must notify the REC Secretariat in writing for any non-attendance together with valid reasons. - (m) The appointment of REC members can be revoked if they fail to fulfill the two-third (2/3) minimum attendance requirement without valid reasons. - (n) External members of REC are entitled to honorarium for each attendance to the REC meeting.
+There is no limit to the number of re-appointments. - (d) An appointed member gives consent to have his/her full name, profession, and affiliation published by REC, where appropriate. - (e) It is mandatory that an appointed member is required to sign a Confidentiality Agreement to maintain confidentiality regarding applications, meeting deliberations, information on research participants, and related REC matters. - (f) Nominated members are required to observe at least one (1) REC meeting as a prerequisite for their appointment. - (g) Reappointed members (whose 2-year term has ended) are not required to observe the REC meetings as a prerequisite for their reappointment. - (h) REC Members must disclose any conflict of interest to the Chairperson as soon as they become aware of it. - (i) REC members who wish to resign should write to the Vice-Chancellor at least one (1) month before their resignation. - (j) REC members who have been found guilty of any professional misconduct will be terminated from the REC. - (k) REC members are required to attend no less than two-thirds (2/3) of all scheduled meetings of each year unless exempted or excused by REC.
+REC members must notify the REC Secretariat in writing for any non-attendance together with valid reasons. - (I) The appointment of REC members can be revoked if they fail to fulfill the two-third (2/3) minimum attendance requirement without valid reasons. - (m) External members of REC are entitled to honorarium for each attendance to the REC meeting.
 The amount of the honorarium will be determined from time to time by the Deputy Vice-Chancellor, Research and Innovation, UiTM.
 Insurance coverage will also be accorded to external members of REC.